akumasade/BDP/README.md

-# BDP
+# Big Data Physics Project
+Keziah Sheldon, Eesha Das Gupta, Rachel Buttry

-All the files relevant to our Big Data Project
+This repo holds all the files relevant to our project for our Big Data Physics course.

 ### File --- Description
 NLTK-Presentation.ipynb --- Jupyter Notebook on NLTK (Presented in PHYS-T480)